BistduwohlnichtganzbeiTrost/ResearchReports/README.md

 # Research Reports

+Research reports coming from

+* SanZhongYiHua
+* Other institutions

-Research reports coming from SanZhongYiHua, and algorithmic reproduction, if realizable.
+and algorithmic reproduction, if realizable.